Community Safety Ideas to Enhance Your Community

 Written by: Parcel Pending

 The best way to ensure residents feel at home in their community is to foster a sense of security.
 In the past, it took very little to achieve this.
 However, it seems that every night news networks are running stories about thefts, break-ins, and violence.
-People are now worried about the worst possible situations and expect more from their community leaders to bolster safety and security.
+People are now worried about the worst possible situations and expect more from their community leaders and city council members to bolster safety and security.